eugene-zuban/drupal-ctools-demonstration/adyax_test/README.txt

-This module create CTools content Plugin for panels to show 3 random published nodes created on the site in 'teaser' view mode.
-Also module create a Panels Style plugin (both for pane and region) that will show content in a border with a width specified throught style settings.
+This module creates CTools content Plugin for panels to show 3 random published nodes created on the site in 'teaser' view mode.
+Also it creates a Panels Style plugin (both for pane and region) that will show content with a border and with a specified through style settings widths.